 Final Thoughts

 Navigating a hot housing market can often feel like you’ve jumped into the piranha tank without realizing it.
-By following these tips, you can get the competitive edge you need to march across your threshold sooner than later.
+By following these tips, you can get the competitive edge you need to march across your threshold sooner rather than later.